 The combination of the two put CIS in the top echelon of IB schools, with very consistent results from year to year.

-In 2017, 96 members of the Class of 2017 sat examinations for the full IB Diploma, and 98% were successful in earning the Diploma.
-The average total Diploma score was 37.8 (out of 45).
+In 2018, 109 members of the Class of 2018 sat examinations for the full IB Diploma, and 100% were successful in earning the Diploma.
+The average total Diploma score was 37.8 points out of a maximum 45 points.

 Year 7-11 Subjects

 Students take at least ONE subject from each of these groups.

 English Language & Literature

 - Chinese Language & Literature

 Individuals & Societies